alessiapini/alessiapini.github.io/index.md

 # About me

 I am tenure track Assistant Professor of Statistics at the Departmet of Statistical Sciences at Università Cattolica del Sacro Cuore of Milano.
-I work in the areas of functional data analysis.
+I work in the area of functional data analysis.

 ## Contacts
 - Email: [alessia.pini@unicatt.it](alessia.pini@unicatt.it)